lymphoma

 The doctor will insert a thin needle into the patient’s spine and extract samples to look for any lymphoma cells in the central nervous system.

-The doctor will determine the stage and type of the lymphoma, as well as the appropriate treatments for the patient based on the location of the lymphoma, the number of lymph nodes affected, and whether it has spread to other lymph nodes or tissues.
+Doctors will determine the type and stage of lymphoma based on the location of the lymphoma, the number of affected lymph nodes, and whether it has spread to other lymph nodes or tissues, and will then decide on the most suitable treatment method for the patient.

 Treatment of Lymphoma